Phlebotomy

 Program Information & Course List

-Purpose: The Phlebotomy Certificate program is a one year certificate program designed to prepare students for entry level positions as phlebotomists and laboratory technicians in hospitals, clinics, and other medical facilities.
+Purpose: The Phlebotomy Certificate program is a one-year certificate program designed to prepare students for entry-level positions as phlebotomists and laboratory technicians in hospitals, clinics, and other medical facilities.
 Phlebotomists draw blood from patients in preparation for medical testing.
 A phlebotomy technician is an integral member of the medical laboratory team whose primary function is the collection of blood samples from patients by venipuncture or dermal puncture.
 The phlebotomy technician facilitates the collection and transportation of laboratory specimens and is often the patients only contact with the medical laboratory.

-Program Educational Outcomes: Upon successful completion of this program, the graduates will be qualified to sit for the Phlebotomy Technician Certification Exam offered by the American Society for Clinical Pathology (ASCP).
+Career Opportunities: Upon successful completion of this program, the graduates will be qualified to sit for the Phlebotomy Technician Certification Exam offered by the American Society for Clinical Pathology (ASCP).
+Graduates will become certified phlebotomists upon passing the exam.

 Phlebotomy Contact